- Commercial insurance can enter the picture.

 Insurance Requirements for Large Commercial Trucks in Texas

-However, these liability requirements were created by Congressional legislation in the 1980s and have not been changed since then.
-Some have argued that the minimum liability insurance requirements for motor carriers should be raised to improve compensation for injured third parties.
-A 2011 study by the United States Department of Transportation adjusted the minimum insurance requirements of commercial trucks for inflation and came up with the following numbers:
+The insurance requirements and liability minimums for commercial vehicles were established by Congressional legislation in the 1980s.
+Remarkably, these have not been updated since then.
+Consequently, some have argued that the minimum liability insurance requirements for motor carriers should be raised to improve compensation for injured third parties.
+With that in mind, a groundbreaking study from the U.S. Department of Transportation adjusted the minimum insurance requirements of commercial trucks for inflation (in 2011) and came up with the following numbers:- General freight carriers, currently required to have $750,000 in coverage (as designated in 1982), would need to carry $3.2 million in coverage to compensate victims at the same level in 2011.

 - Truck repairs and maintenance